Master in Education in Kodály Music Education

-The American Kodály Institute (AKI) at Loyola offers a Master of Education (M.Ed.) degree in Kodály Music Education that meets or exceeds all OAKE (Organization of American Kodály Educators) requirements for Kodály certification.
+The American Kodály Institute (AKI) at Loyola offers a Master of Education (M.Ed.) degree in Kodály Music Education and is endorsed by the Organization of American Kodály Educators.
 The 36-credit program is designed as a multi-summer cohort style program offered in four successive summer terms.

-Unique in its music and education course offerings, Loyola's M.Ed. in Kodály Music Education provides music educators with comprehensive musicianship and pedagogical training that produces artist/educator/scholars of the highest caliber.
-Based on singing, Kodály Music Education enables students to develop the musical skills to understand what they hear and apply that understanding to reading, writing, improvisation, composition, and overall musical artistry.
+Unique in its music and education course offerings, Loyola's M.Ed. in Kodály Music Education provides music educators with comprehensive musicianship and pedagogical training that produces musicians and pedagogues of the highest caliber.
+The Kodály philosophy is singing-based, and enables students to develop the musical skills to understand what they hear and apply that understanding to reading, writing, improvisation, composition, and overall musical artistry.

 Kodály courses run for three weeks each July.
 Students generally complete their four levels during four consecutive summers.
 Each level includes four three-week courses, with nine credits at each level for a total of 36 credits.
 The first three summers consist of Kodály certification Level I, II, and III courses.
 The fourth summer, or Level IV, consists of the following three core education courses: Foundations of Educational Research, Teaching Students with Special Needs, and Advanced Studies in Music Education.
 These courses are designed to broaden the student's knowledge of research and trends in the field of education.

 Students receive their Kodály certification following the successful completion of Level III and the final thesis project.
 Students receive their master's degree following successful completion of Level IV.

 The Kodály master's degree program requires a full schedule of classes during the day in addition to several hours of practice and homework in the evening and on the weekends.
 It is essential that students clear their schedules of other activities while participating in the summer institute.

 - Distinguished faculty of world-class master teachers